Copyleaks/Ruby-Plagiarism-Checker/README.md

     config.email_callback = 'your@email.com'
     config.custom_fields = { some_field: 'and its value' }
     config.compare_only = true  # Only while using create-by-files
+    config.import_to_database_only = true  # To only upload your file to our database, will not consume any credits.
 #end
 ```